At Remagen (1969/United

 that 'other' famous bridge film, but instead of being a dumb recycle

-elsewhere on this site), is a smart tale of its own with U.S. troops
+(reviewed elsewhere on this site), is a smart tale of its own with

-trying to capture the title structure to disadvantage the Nazis, but
+U.S. troops trying to capture the title structure to disadvantage the

-the great twist in casting is that the main Nazi assigned to deal
+Nazis, but the great twist in casting is that the main Nazi assigned

-with the bridge and Americans is no less than Robert Vaughn (the
+to deal with the bridge and Americans is no less than Robert Vaughn

-the thing up before they get it.
-Instead of the usual boo hiss
+wants to blow the thing up before they get it.
+Instead of the usual

-villain, Vaughn portrays the man with amazing depth and dignity,
+boo hiss villain, Vaughn portrays the man with amazing depth and

 Gazzara and George Seagal lead the Americans and it becomes an